 You may bring an attorney or accredited representative to the interview.
 You must also bring your spouse and any children seeking derivative asylum benefits to the interview.

 If you cannot proceed with the interview in English you must bring an interpreter.

 The interview will generally last about an hour, although the time may vary depending on the case.
 You may also bring witnesses to testify on your behalf.

 For more information about your asylum interview, see our Web page on Preparing for Your Asylum Interview.

 STEP SIX: Asylum Officer Makes Determination on Eligibility and Supervisory Asylum Officer Reviews the Decision

 A supervisory asylum officer reviews the asylum officer’s decision to ensure it is consistent with the law.
-Depending on the case, the supervisory asylum officer may refer the decision to asylum division headquarters staff for additional review.
+Depending on the case, the supervisory asylum officer may refer the decision to asylum division staff at USCIS headquarters for additional review.